African clawed frog: Description

 These frogs are plentiful in ponds and rivers within the south-eastern portion of Sub-Saharan Africa.
-They are aquatic and are often greenish-grey in color.
-African clawed frogs have been frequently sold as pets, and sometimes incorrectly misidentified as African dwarf frogs.
+They are aquatic and are often a mottled greenish-grey-brown in color, sometimes with yellowish botches, and with a pale white-cream belly.
+African clawed frogs have been frequently sold as pets, and are sometimes misidentified as African dwarf frogs.
 Albino clawed frogs are common and sold as animals for laboratories.

-They reproduce by fertilizing eggs outside of the female's body (see frog reproduction).
-Of the seven amplexus modes (positions in which frogs mate), these frogs are found breeding in inguinal amplexus, where the male clasps the female in front of the female's back legs and squeezes until eggs come out.
-The male then sprays sperm over the eggs to fertilize them.
+Amphibians reproduce by fertilizing eggs outside of the female's body (see frog reproduction).
+Of the seven amplexus modes (positions in which frogs mate), these frogs are found breeding in inguinal amplexus, where the male clasps the female in front of the female's back legs until eggs are laid, and the male fertilizes the egg mass with the release of sperm.

 African clawed frogs are highly adaptable and will lay their eggs whenever conditions allow it.
-During wet rainy seasons they will travel to other ponds or puddles of water to search for food.
+During wet rainy seasons they will travel to other ponds or puddles of water to search for food and new ponds.
 During times of drought, the clawed frogs can burrow themselves into the mud, becoming dormant for up to a year.

 Xenopus laevis have been known to survive 15 or more years in the wild and 25–30 years in captivity.
 They shed their skin every season, and eat their own shed skin.

 Although lacking a vocal sac, the males make a mating call of alternating long and short trills, by contracting the intrinsic laryngeal muscles.
 Females also answer vocally, signaling either acceptance (a rapping sound) or rejection (slow ticking) of the male.
-This frog has smooth slippery skin which is multicolored on its back with blotches of olive gray or brown.
+This frog has smooth, slippery skin which is multicolored on its back with blotches of olive gray or brown.
 The underside is creamy white with a yellow tinge.

 Male and female frogs can be easily distinguished through the following differences.
 Male frogs are small and slim, while females are larger and more rotund.
 Males have black patches on their hands and arms which aid in grabbing onto females during amplexus.
 Females have a more pronounced cloaca and have hip-like bulges above their rear legs where their eggs are internally located.

 Both males and females have a cloaca, which is a chamber through which digestive and urinary wastes pass and through which the reproductive systems also empty.
 The cloaca empties by way of the vent which in reptiles and amphibians is a single opening for all three systems.